isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

-**Options** menu for Favroties
+**Options menu for Favroties collection
-You can also perform many actions using the Options menu available for the Favorites:
+You can also perform many actions using the Options menu available for a Favorites collection:

 ![](images/favorites-options.png){width="400" align="left"}
 - **Rename**: Rename the selected collection.